ibmo96/triangle-challenge/README.md

 Gradle can be run using either the <tt> ./gradle </tt>  or <tt> ./gradlew </tt> command.

+## Static factory method vs public constructor

+1. Factory methods for the construction of new Triangles provide

+3. Another advantage is that for multithreaded systems, the static factory method can be synchronized, thereby providing thread-safety to the construction of new Triangle objects.

 ## Javadoc

 Gradle has built in support for compiling javadoc comments to html.
 If you run <br/>